-Landscapes can be one of the easiest of all photographic subjects.
+Landscapes can be one of the easiest of all photographic subjects to shoot.
 Basically, all you need to do is find a nice view in the right lighting and snap away.
 Look a little closer at landscape images that really hold your attention, however, and you’ll often find that there’s much more to this simple subject than meets the eye.

 To improve your landscape shots, you need to find visually compelling locations, and then you need to work out the right time of day and the right season to visit them, so they’re looking their absolute best.